abdulazizasiri/Java-Spring/JavaBrains/README2.md

 We need in the package which includes <code>Coursecontroller </code>, <code>Course entity </code>, <code>CourseServe </code>, and<code>CourseRepository </code> to include a link to the Topic entity since a topic has many courses.
 It is called a  <code>One-to-Many </code> relationship.

+###  Listing records based on an ID of another table

+Now, We have to create our own method for listing elements based on an id of another table.

+-  Note: This is amazing. we can right a method inside our intrface in away that tells JPA to create our custom implementation.

+This is ppretty cool.